nrfconnect/sdk-nrf/doc/nrf/test_and_optimize/optimizing/power_general.rst

 The average current reduces to 6 µA, which implies 9.5 years of battery life on a 500 mAh lithium polymer battery compared to the 6-week battery life of the previous measurement.

-For a similar configuration, see the :ref:`udp` sample, which transmits UDP packets to an LTE network using an nRF9160 DK.
+For a similar configuration, see the :ref:`udp` sample, which transmits UDP packets to an LTE network using an nRF91 Series DK.
-You can use the sample to characterize the current consumption of the nRF9160 SiP.
+You can use the sample to characterize the current consumption of the nRF91 Series SiP.
-It is optimized for low power operation on the ``nrf9160dk_nrf9160_ns`` build target without any modifications.
+It is optimized for low power operation on the ``nrf9160dk_nrf9160_ns`` or ``nrf9161dk_nrf9161_ns`` build target without any modifications.

 Verify idle current due to other peripherals
 ============================================